mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

 ..
 WARNING::

    **Updating from django-ca 1.18.0 or earlier?** Please see :ref:`update_119`.

+Remember to :ref:`backup your data <docker-compose-backup>` before you perform any update.

 In general, updating django-ca is done by getting the :ref:`latest version of docker-compose.yml
 <docker-compose.yml>` and then simply recreating the containers: